Platelet Rich Plasma (PRP)

 What is PRP?

-Platelet rich plasma is concentrated blood plasma which contains approximately five times the number of platelets found in normal circulating blood.
-In addition, blood plasma contains the growth factors PDGF and VEGF and other bioactive proteins that aid in wound healing.
+Platelet rich plasma (PRP) is concentrated blood plasma which contains approximately three to five times the number of platelets found in normal circulating blood.
+In addition, it contains platelet derived growth factor (PDGF), vascular endothelial growth factor (VEGF), transforming growth factor (TGF) and other bioactive proteins that aid in wound healing and possibly hair growth.

 Human blood is comprised primarily of red blood cells (RBC), as well as white blood cells (WBC), platelets, and plasma.
 By initiating the first step of coagulation, platelets are the key to the body’s ability to heal wounds.

 It is thought that by increasing the platelet count in a wounded area, the body’s healing to that area would be accelerated – explaining the use of PRP (platelet rich plasma) in wound healing.
 Its possible effects on promoting hair growth would make it potentially useful in both hair transplantation and the medical treatment of hair loss.

 The Platelet Rich Plasma (PRP) commonly used in hair restoration is “autologous” meaning that it is derived from the patient’s own blood.
 To obtain PRP, a patient’s blood is spun in a centrifuge to separate the solid from liquid components and platelet activators, such as thrombin, calcium chloride and sometimes collagen, are added.
 The separated “solid” portion of the blood is PRP (platelet rich plasma).

 There are commercially available kits for PRP treatment.
 These include: Cydomedix, Emcyte Pure PRP, Angel system, and Harvest system.
 PRP is sometimes combined with A-Cell.